mathcodeprint/basheasy/README.md

 # basheasy
-A collection of scripts to simplify ( ie., wizard style ) various common tasks
+A collection of scripts to simplify ( ie., wizard style ) various common tasks.

-setrkey.sh
+Many are in python, some are bash scripts

+setrkey.py

 A bash wizard to in set a ssh key on a remote host.